-- Drafting new and clear cybercrime legislation after the recognition of an abuse of new technology and identification of criminal law gaps; - Developing procedures for e-evidence; - Ensuring the criminalization of new and developing types of internet crimes; - 4 Introducing new investigative instruments in response to offenders' growing use of ICTs to prepare and execute their offences; - Promoting technologically neutral laws; and - Balancing security and rights.
+- Drafting new and clear11 cybercrime legislation after the recognition of an abuse of new technology and identification of criminal law gaps; - Developing procedures for e-evidence; - Ensuring the criminalization of new and developing types of internet crimes; - 4 Introducing new investigative instruments in response to offenders' growing use of ICTs to prepare and execute their offences; - Promoting technologically neutral laws12; and - Balancing security and rights.13 acquired phones.

-Box 1.1: Computer-facilitated Fraud Involving Illegally-obtained Online Game Items acquired phones.
 Thereafter, the game items would be sold for money on an intermediary trading website.

+Box 1.1: Computer-facilitated Fraud Involving Illegally-obtained Online Game Items14